Kalva014/SLAM/README.md

 robot were used for this project.

 ## Set up:
 1. Open SLAM.ipynb and in the second cell where we load the data, change the file paths to the files you want to test.
-E.g. for final testing we use the ECE5242Proj3-test-selected folder
+Also side note, when putting the path, don't put the file extension .mat into the path.
+Cause the API takes care of that for you.
+(E.g. for final testing we use the ECE5242Proj3-test-selected folder)
 2. Save and run all of the cells in the SLAM.ipynb folder